olderst/Keyboard-Patches/README.md

 Works with ASUS, Lenovo, Acer.
 Will be update with new models and modifications

 To add these patches to MaciASL as a repository:

-Run MaciASL
+- Run MaciASL
+- Choose Preferences from the MaciASL menu bar
+- Select Sources
-choose Preferences from the MaciASL menu bar select Sources click the [+] button give it a name (eg. "Laptop Patches") type the following URL:https://github.com/olderst/Keyboard-Patches/master
+- Click the [+] button
+- Give it a name (eg. "Laptop Patches")
+- Type the following URL:https://github.com/olderst/Keyboard-Patches/master

 #MaciASL and iasl
 I recommend you use this version of MaciASL: